Accessibility 2011: Escape

 $5000

-In the October of 2011, a loud sound will be heard in the ghetto.
-But this time, it will not be the sound of gunshots – it will be the sound of the Annual Mobile Boombox Parade!
-A parade of art cars, art bicycles, art motorcycles, art scooters, and art skateboards will weave it’s way through the most economically and socially depressed neighborhoods of Bayview Hunters Point.
-All vehicles will be built and driven by members of the local community.
-Each vehicle will produce sounds or music.
-For example, an art go-cart might have a drum machine built into the steering wheel.
-An art bicycle might display an array of bicycle horns, enabling the rider to play an entire musical composition.
-An art flatbed truck might carry a live rapper, chanting his rhymes to the rhythms generated by the wheels of the truck.
-The boombox is an icon of Black American culture, which is part of the inspiration for this project.
-The community will be invited to build mobile music amplification projects for the parade.
-Inventors and engineers from Bay Area high tech industries will be invited to mentor BVHP residents, and special effort will be made to encourage the participation of youth living in public housing.
-Projects may be built in schools, community centers, and churches.
-Under the BOOM Parade banner, contestants will form a parade which will wind it’s way down the streets of Bayview Hunters Point, particularly public housing projects, playing VERY LOUD.
+In October of 2011, a loud sound was heard in the ghetto.
+But this time, it was not the sound of gunshots – it was the sound of the Annual Mobile Boombox Parade!
+A parade of art cars, art bicycles, art motorcycles, art scooters, and art skateboards weaved it’s way through the most economically and socially depressed neighborhoods of Bayview Hunters Point.
+All vehicles were built and driven by members of the local community, and each vehicle produced sound or music.
+For example, an art go-cart might of had a drum machine built into the steering wheel.
+An art bicycle could of displayed an array of bicycle horns, enabling the rider to play an entire musical composition.
+An art flatbed truck could of carried a live rapper, chanting his rhymes to the rhythms generated by the wheels of the truck.

 bvhpradio.org/boom